Guide to the Wilbur Wade Card papers, 1876-1943

 - Robert Lee Durham Papers, 1888-1946, (University Archives, Duke University.)

-[Identification of item], Wilbur Wade Card papers, University Archives, Duke University.
+[Identification of item], Wilbur Wade Card papers, Duke University Archives, David M. Rubenstein Rare Book & Manuscript Library, Duke University.

 The Wilbur Wade Card papers were received by the University Archives as a transfer in 1964-1983.